Design Space Exploration of DMA based Finer-Grain Compute Communication Overlap: Background

 \subsection{ML - Increasingly Distributed}

 Large language models (LLMs) are becoming ubiquitous, from conversational agents to code generation~\cite{llm-code-gen, llm-code-gen-2,llm-code-gen-3}.
 The LLM architecture consists of a stack of transformer blocks, each transformer block made up of self-attention \cite{flash_attn} and feedforward (MLP) layers.
-Each layer typically consists of billions of parameters, with the whole model often consisting of tens to hundreds of billions of parameters.
-As LLM model sizes scale and training datasets scale commensurately \cite{llm_mem_capacity,scaling-improves-perf}, single GPU compute and memory throughput is insufficient to meet LLM needs \cite{totc} and consequently, parallelization techniques which shard model state and inputs across collection of GPUs are often employed.
+As LLM model sizes and training dataset sizes scale \cite{llm_mem_capacity,scaling-improves-perf}, the compute and memory throughput of a single GPU is insufficient to meet LLM needs \cite{totc}.
+Consequently, parallelization techniques shard model state and inputs across multiple GPUs.